StrutTower/HtmlToExcel/README.md

 # TowerSoft HtmlToExcel

-Small Nuget package that uses AngleSharp to read a HTML table and generate an Excel file using EPPlus
+Small Nuget package that uses AngleSharp to read an HTML table and generate an Excel file using ClosedXML

 ### Usage